deadjoe/mpu_ui/README.md

 ### Prerequisites

+Before you begin, ensure you have met the following requirements:
-- Node.js 18+
+- Node.js 20.x or later
-- npm or yarn
+- npm 10.x or later (comes with Node.js)
+- Git

 ### Installation